Restrictions on landlords' enforcement for non-payment of rent during the Covid-19 crisis

-As these measures are being brought in by legislation, this may assist some landlords as there are sometimes carve outs where certain action or inaction (as in this case) is in compliance with law.
+As these measures are being brought in by legislation, landlords may be able to rely on carve outs where certain action or inaction (as in this case) is in compliance with law.

-Commercially it is understood that the financing sector is also under pressure to assist businesses through these difficult times.
-We see this as including banks accepting that landlord’s may not be in compliance with their facility agreements during the COVID19 crisis.
+Commercially it is understood that the financing sector is also under pressure from the government to assist businesses through these difficult times.
+We see this as including banks accepting that landlords may not be in compliance with their facility agreements during the COVID19 crisis.

 Additionally, the government has emphasised that it sees its support to landlords as being through its extended Coronavirus Business Interruption Loan Scheme.
 Although, for landlords that already have debt in place it may not be practically viable for them to take on further debt.
 For further information on the loan schemes available, please refer to this article from our Banking & Finance team.